 Choosing Saline or Silicone

-Our breast augmentation patients in Toronto have a choice of silicone or saline breast implants.
+Our breast augmentation patients have a choice of silicone or saline breast implants.
 While Dr. DuPéré can provide beautiful results with either type, his patients typically prefer silicone implants.
 Each type has its own benefits and drawbacks.

 All of the silicone implants Dr. DuPéré offers are filled with cohesive silicone gel, which means that the filling stays together like a solid.
 Silicone implants range in firmness from soft to those that are firmer and made with form-stable, highly cohesive silicone gel.